journaltxt/journaltxt.github.io/README.md

 How does it work?

-The single-text file is a series of meta data blocks and text blocks.
+The single-text file is a series of meta data and text blocks.

 ### Dates